Redwood, New York

 Redwood is a hamlet and census-designated place (CDP) in Jefferson County, New York, United States.
-As of the 2010 census, the population was 605.
+As of the 2020 census, Redwood had a population of 493.

 Geography

-Redwood is located at (44.300703, -75.800489) in the eastern part of the town of Alexandria.
+Redwood is located in the eastern part of the town of Alexandria.
 The community is bordered to the southeast by the town of Theresa.

 According to the United States Census Bureau, the CDP has a total area of 6.6 km2, of which 5.2 km2 are land and 1.4 km2, or 20.89%, are water.
 Mud Lake is in the southern part of the CDP, and the southwest end of Butterfield Lake is in the eastern part.

 Redwood is located on New York State Route 37 at the junction of County Roads 3 and 192.
 Route 37 leads south 24 mi to Watertown, the county seat, and north 22 mi to Morristown on the St. Lawrence River.
 Alexandria Bay, also on the St. Lawrence, is 7 mi to the northwest by County Route 192 and State Route 26.